kchen21/DOMani/README.md

 #### #find

-`find` receives one string argument, which it interprets as a CSS selector, and returns an instance of DOMNodeCollection that holds all nodes that match the CSS selector, from the set of all DOM nodes of the DOMNodeCollection it is being called on.
+`find` receives one string argument, which it interprets as a CSS selector, and returns an instance of DOMNodeCollection that holds all descendants that match the CSS selector, from the set of all DOM nodes of the DOMNodeCollection it is being called on.
 For example, the following code:

 ```javascript
 $l('.greetings-container').find('.question');